AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/installation-and-upgrade/hotfix-for-google-maps-that-stopped-working-in-the-page-builder.md

 ## Solution

-* All the customers on any 2.4.4, 2.4.5 or 2.4.6 patch version should apply these corresponding patches to your version
+* All the users on any 2.4.4, 2.4.5 or 2.4.6 patch version should apply these corresponding patches to your version

 ## Patch